 While a 401(k) (or another employer-sponsored plan) is a good first stop for retirement savings, it’s not the only way to build your nest egg.
 Once you’ve maxed out your employer’s retirement account, you can supplement it with an IRA.

 In addition to these two options, you have another way to save if you have a high deductible health insurance plan.
-You can save up to $3,550 in a health savings account (HSA) if you have an individual plan and $7,100 if you have a family plan.
+For 2023, you can save up to $3,850 (up from $3,650 in 2022) in a health savings account (HSA) if you have an individual plan and $7,750 (up from $7,300 in 2022) if you have a family plan.
 Once you turn 65, you can tap this money penalty-free, although you will pay taxes on any distributions that don’t go towards qualified medical expenses.

 2. Be Strategic About Paying Down Debt